oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 #### Normal running state
 Normally, the Administration Server, all of the standalone Managed Servers, and enough Managed Servers in each cluster to satisfy its `replicas` count, should be started.
-In this case, the domain resource does not need to specify `serverStartPolicy`, or list any `clusters` or `servers`, but it does need to specify a `replicas` count.
+In this case, the Domain does not need to specify `serverStartPolicy`, or list any `clusters` or `servers`, but it does need to specify a `replicas` count.

 For example:
 ```